Ready and Roam / Napa Valley, California

 Their flagship location in downtown opens at 6:30am.
 They roast their own beans and offer almost 20 different made-to-order espresso drinks.
 They take a daily delivery of pastries, cookies and donuts from local bakeries, with a second location in St. Helena.

 We always take a cross-body to be hands free for tasting.
 Belt bags are the new thing, and we love the day to night versatility of wearing it around your waist or across your chest.
 This backpack cooler is perfect for transporting snacks or keeping wine chilled.
 If you are traveling home with a few bottles you can pick up a jet bag or take a custom suitcase which carries 12 bottles home.
-If you don't have room for a picnic basket like this cute one from Terrain, just pack an opener instead.
+Whatever you do, don’t forget to pack an opener (just in case).

 On our next visit to wine country we are going to carve out some time for a full winery meal.
 Our first choice will be the Ashes & Diamonds Wine+Food experience, which includes six wines and a five-course lunch prepared by in-house chefs.
 Another one to consider is the Chef's Table at Long Meadow Ranch, where you start with a walk through the culinary gardens to get a sneak peek of what they are growing for your meal.
 Additional options include the boozy Sunday brunch at Round Pond, or the lovely Lunch Pairing at Brasswood, a small production winery that also runs a restaurant and bakery.